 APPENDIX 1.
-EASA STANDARD FOR HELICOPTER CONSTANT-WEAR LIFEJACKETS.
+EASA STANDARD FOR HELICOPTER CONSTANT-WEAR LIFEJACKETS FOR OPERATIONS TO OR FROM HELIDECKS LOCATED IN A HOSTILE SEA AREA

-1.1 This specification prescribes the minimum standard of design and performance for helicopter constant-wear lifejackets.

-2.1 This standard covers adult constant-wear lifejackets for use on helicopters.
-Such lifejackets may be designed to be worn with or without an approved immersion suit.

-3. Donning

-- 3.1 The correct method of donning the lifejacket shall be self-evident and means shall be provided to indicate that the lifejacket lobe(s) are correctly oriented.
+- 1. Purpose - 1.1 This specification prescribes the minimum standard of design and performance for helicopter constant-wear lifejackets. - 2.
+Scope - 2.1 This standard covers adult constant-wear lifejackets for use on helicopters operating to or from helidecks located in a hostile sea area (as defined in JAR-OPS 3.480(a)(12)(ii)(a)).
+Such lifejackets may therefore be designed to be worn with or without an approved immersion suit. - 3.
+Donning - 3.1 The correct method of donning the lifejacket shall be self-evident and means shall be provided to indicate that the lifejacket lobe(s) are correctly oriented.
 The lifejacket should be fully adjustable for all likely wearers whose significant body dimensions range from the 5th percentile female to the 95th percentile male, and adequate for most of the 5% at each extreme.
 A means of adjustment to make the lifejacket fit securely shall be provided.
-The wearer shall be able to make any re-adjustment without removing the lifejacket. - 3.2 Subsequent to proper donning, inadvertent release or loosening of the lifejacket such that its flotation characteristics are unacceptably altered, shall be prevented. - 3.3 Means shall be provided as necessary in the design of the lifejacket, whether it is worn with or without an approved immersion suit, to prevent it from riding up the body of the wearer.

-4. Freedom of movement

-- 4.1 The uninflated lifejacket shall allow the wearer to carry out all normal and emergency functions and movements necessary for the operation of a helicopter and its equipment.4.2 The wearing of the lifejacket inflated or uninflated shall not prevent the wearer from assisting others while in the water nor from assisting them to board a liferaft from the water. - 4.3 The inflated lifejacket shall not significantly hinder the boarding of a liferaft with the sprayhood deployed.
-This shall be demonstrated by testing to paragraph 3.4 of Appendix 2.
+The wearer shall be able to make any readjustment without removing the lifejacket. - 3.2 Subsequent to proper donning, inadvertent release or loosening of the lifejacket such that its flotation characteristics are unacceptably altered, shall be prevented. - 3.3 Means shall be provided as necessary in the design of the lifejacket, whether it is worn with or without an approved immersion suit, to prevent it from riding up the body of the wearer. - 4.
+Freedom of movement - 4.1 The uninflated lifejacket shall allow the wearer to carry out all normal and emergency functions and movements necessary for the operation of a helicopter and its equipment. - 4.2 The wearing of the lifejacket inflated or uninflated shall not prevent the wearer from assisting others while in the water nor from assisting them to board a liferaft from the water. - 4.3 The inflated lifejacket shall not significantly hinder the boarding of a liferaft with the sprayhood deployed.
+This shall be demonstrated by testing to paragraph 3.4 of Appendix 2. - 5.
+Compatibility - 5.1 Approval of a lifejacket and sprayhood to this specification shall take into account the compatibility between the lifejacket and any approved immersion suit that is intended to be worn with it.
+The performance of the lifejacket and immersion suit combination shall be tested in accordance with Appendix 2 of this specification.